ndphillips/FFTrees/cran-comments.md

 There were no ERRORs or WARNINGs.

+There was one NOTE: The new maintainer name/contact (Hansjoerg Neth <h.neth@uni.kn>) is correct.

-There was one NOTE, but the "(possibly) invalid URLs" are valid.
+The "(possibly) invalid URLs" are valid.

 ## Downstream dependencies